 How to Train Your Legs With Bodyweight Exercises

 The question then is why so many people leave legs out of their routine in the first place.
-And the answer is a) Legs are boring, and b) Legs are hard to train, and c) I bike and run.
-Some triathletes don’t feel that they have to do legs for their routine, due to doing plenty on the bike and the run.
-It is actually quite the opposite.
+And the answer is a) Legs are dull, and b) Legs are hard to train, and c) I bike and run.
+Some triathletes don’t feel that they have to do legs for their routine due to doing plenty on the bike and running.
+It is quite the opposite.

 The simple fact is that your legs don’t have hands attached to them.
-And this means it’s harder to pick up a weight, thus meaning you have to load yourself up some other way, and involve the whole body.
-That instantly reduces the number of exercises available to you, and means that leg exercises necessarily take up more space and leave you a lot more tired.
+And this means it’s harder to pick up a weight, thus meaning you have to load yourself up some other way and involve the whole body.
+That instantly reduces the number of exercises available to you and implies that leg exercises necessarily take up more space and leave you a lot more tired.

 One of the simplest ways to train your legs with your bodyweight alone is to use jumping squats.
-This simply means that you’re squatting down and then jumping at the apex.
-This is a simple exercise, and you wouldn’t think that it would make a huge difference, but it is great for building up power and can quickly create a burn thanks to the amount of acceleration involved.
+This means that you’re squatting down and then jumping at the apex.
+This is a simple exercise, and you wouldn’t think that it would make a huge difference, but it is excellent for building up power and can quickly create a burn, thanks to the amount of acceleration involved.

-Simply walking by stepping from one lunge into the next.
-This is a surprisingly effective workout, because you’re plunging so deep in between, and spending the majority of your time under tension.
+You are simply walking by, stepping from one lunge into the next.
+Lunge Walk is an effective workout because you’re plunging so deep in between and spending most of your time under tension.

-Another way to make the squat more challenging with just bodyweight is of course to do it on just one leg.
-This requires twice the strength, and also forces you to balance a lot as well.
-A more advanced version is the ‘pistol squat’ which requires your foot to be flat on the ground while the other one is pointed straight out in front of you, toes facing up.
+Another way to make the squat more challenging with just bodyweight is, of course, to do it on just one leg.
+However, this requires twice the strength and also forces you to balance a lot as well.
+A more advanced version is the ‘pistol squat,’ which requires your foot to be flat on the ground while the other one is pointed straight out in front of you, toes facing up.